-Everything you need to know about Apple's next Mac Pro and iMac
+Mac Pro rumor roundup: Everything you need to know

 Wow.

-Apple broke with decades of tradition on April 4 to spoil its upcoming product line to a select group of Apple-focused writers.
+Apple recently broke with decades of tradition to spoil its upcoming product line to a select group of Apple-focused writers.
 And not just any product line: The company gave a sneak peek of its plans for the future of iMac — including a pro-focused high-end version — and, drumroll please: A new Mac Pro.

 I'm going to repeat that, just so you all understand: A new Mac Pro.
 And new pro displays, branded by Apple.